pasca-l/notes/languages/flutter/flutter.md

 ```
 $ flutterfire configure
 ```
-'firebase_options.dart' will be created automatically.
+`firebase_options.dart` will be created automatically.

 3. Importing and using FlutterFire.
 ```dart